 Simple Made Easy - Rich Hickey

-Rich Hickey is the creator of Clojure, a Lisp based functional language, and kind of my idol.
+Rich Hickey is the creator of Clojure and kind of my idol.
 This talk is relevant for any language, and has some general tips for keeping your programs simple.
 It's worth a watch.

 Hammock Driven Development - Rich Hickey